xacter/WPlace-UltraBOT/README.md

   ---

   > [!NOTE]
   > **Hello, after the new measures were introduced, I decided to develop this bot, and it was completed in just one day.
-Due to the measures, it seems impossible to create a fully automated bot for now.
-However, thanks to a current exploit, we can draw from 12 accounts in one second with a single verification.
-Assuming the accounts are full, we can send 12 * 62 = <strong>744</strong> pixels per second.
+Due to the measures, it seems impossible to create a fully automated bot for now. ~~However, thanks to a current exploit,we can draw from 12 accounts in one second with a single verification.
+Assuming the accounts are full, we can send 12 * 62 = <strong>744</strong> pixels per second.~~ After the update, this vulnerability has been fixed, so you will need to obtain a token again for each account submission.
 If you're ready, I've explained how to use it below.**

   ---